Crop protection products are applied to plants to protect them from competing weeds and harmful fungi and insects.

 Residues are traces of crop protection products, that can occur in and on food, after products have been applied.

-Before a plant protection product can be approved for use in agriculture, its residues are measured in all types of food that you can buy in a grocery store:
+Before a pesticide can be approved for use in agriculture, its residues are measured in all types of food that you can buy in a grocery store: